 As is typical with antibacterial products, biguanide can become ineffective against some bacteria after prolonged use.
 Certain microorganisms can develop a resistance to biguanide which can diminish the sanitizing effects with long-term use.
 In severe cases, this resistance can lead to the formation of water molds or pink slime.

-Some side effects of biguanide use can be cloudy or foamy water which is a result of the biguanide clumping with contaminants.
+Some side effects of biguanide use can be cloudy or foamy water resulting from the biguanide clumping with contaminants.
 Luckily these can readily be resolved by regularly cleaning the pool and cleaning the filters.

 Is Biguanide a Viable Alternative to Chlorine?

-If you or a family member have sensitive skin, health issues that flare up by chlorine exposure, biguanide can be a tremendous alternative pool treatment.
+Biguanide can be a tremendous alternative pool treatment if you or a family member have sensitive skin or health issues that flare up from chlorine exposure.
 The same is true if you or your family regularly have color-treated hair.

-When paired with the correct combination of products, biguanide is a solid alternative for chlorine.
+Biguanide is a solid alternative to chlorine when paired with the correct combination of products.
 It’s important to compare the pros and cons as they relate to your specific situation to determine if this pool treatment system is right for you.

-The best time to get the transition done is early in spring when you’re preparing it for the year ahead.
+The best time to get the transition done is early in spring when you’re preparing for the year ahead.
 Luckily, you won’t need to fully drain your pool to make the switch.
-Converting your pool from one system to another can seem daunting, but we’re going to break it down into easy-to-follow steps.
+Converting your pool from one system to another can seem daunting, but I’ll break it down into easy-to-follow steps.

 How to Convert From Chlorine to Biguanide

-Start by replacing your pool’s filter itself or the filter materials such as sand or diatomaceous earth.
-This will give you a clean slate and ensure there is no residual chlorine in your filter system.
+Start by replacing your pool’s filter itself or the filter materials, such as sand or diatomaceous earth.
+This will give you a clean slate and ensure no residual chlorine in your filter system.